sonic-net/SONiC/doc/fpmsyncd/frr_sonic_protobuf_channel.md

 ### 5.2.
 Build FRR with the FPM SONiC module

-In order to compile FRR with the new FPM SONiC module, a new patch file `build-dplane-fpm-sonic-module.patch` will be added under the directory `sonic-buildimage/sonic-frr/patch`.
+In order to compile FRR with the new FPM SONiC module, we add a new patch file `build-dplane-fpm-sonic-module.patch` under the `sonic-buildimage/sonic-frr/patch` directory.

 This patch file has two objectives:

-* Modify the FRR zebra Makefile to compile the FPM SONiC module `dplane_fpm_sonic.c` into a `dplane_fpm_sonic.so` library
+* modify the FRR zebra Makefile to compile the FPM SONiC module `dplane_fpm_sonic.c` into a `dplane_fpm_sonic.so` library
-* Install the `dplane_fpm_sonic.so` library in the FRR modules directory.
+* install the `dplane_fpm_sonic.so` library in the FRR modules directory.

 ### 5.3.
 Load the FPM module on zebra startup

-The startup options of the FRR zebra daemon specified in the template file `supervisor.conf.j2` will be modified to replace the command-line option `-M dplane_fpm_nl` with `-M dplane_fpm_sonic`.
+We modify the startup options of the FRR zebra daemon specified in the `supervisor.conf.j2` template file to replace the `-M dplane_fpm_nl` command-line option with `-M dplane_fpm_sonic`.

-After this change, the file `supervisor.conf.j2` will appear as follows:
+After this change, the file `supervisor.conf.j2` appears as follows:

 ```jinja2
 [program:zebra]
 command=/usr/lib/frr/zebra -A 127.0.0.1 -s 90000000 -M dplane_fpm_sonic -M snmp --asic-offload=notify_on_offload
 ```

-This modification will ensure that FRR uses the new FPM SONiC module to send information to SONiC instead of using the current FPM module.
+This modification ensures that FRR uses the new FPM SONiC module to send information to SONiC, rather than relying on the current FPM module.

 ### 5.4.
-Example: Extending FPM SONiC module to Program SRv6 SIDs
+Leveraging the new FPM SONiC module to Program SRv6 SIDs

-This section shows an example of how the new FPM SONiC module can be easily extended to support a new TLV for programming an SRv6 SID.
+In this section, we explain how the new FPM SONiC module is extended to support a new TLV for programming an SRv6 SID.

-At a high level, two modifications are required:
+We make two modifications:

-1. The new FPM SONiC module needs to be extended to push a Netlink message containing all the necessary information to program an SRv6 SID in SONiC.
+1. we extend the new FPM SONiC module to push a Netlink message containing all the necessary information to program an SRv6 SID in SONiC.
-2. SONiC's fpmsyncd must be extended to receive and process the Netlink message sent by FPM SONiC and write the SRv6 SID into the SONiC database.
+2. we extend SONiC's fpmsyncd to process the Netlink message received from the FPM SONiC module and write the SRv6 SID into the SONiC database.

 #### 5.4.1.
 Extending the FPM SONiC module

-The new FPM SONiC module needs to be extended to push a Netlink message containing all the necessary information to program an SRv6 SID in SONiC.
-Two new Netlink message types `RTM_NEWSRV6LOCALSID` and `RTM_DELSRV6LOCALSID` are defined to support programming and uninstalling a SID in SONiC, respectively.
-When FRR provides an SRv6 SID to FPM SONiC, FPM SONiC encodes the SID into a `RTM_NEWSRV6LOCALSID` Netlink message and sends this message to SONiC.
+We extend the new FPM SONiC module to push a Netlink message containing all the necessary information to program an SRv6 SID in SONiC.
+In particular, we introduce two new Netlink message types to support programming and uninstalling a SID in SONiC: `RTM_NEWSRV6LOCALSID` and `RTM_DELSRV6LOCALSID`.
+When FRR provides an SRv6 SID to the FPM SONiC module, FPM SONiC encodes the SID into a `RTM_NEWSRV6LOCALSID` Netlink message and sends this message to SONiC.
 This Netlink message contains all the information required to program the SID in SONiC.

 #### 5.4.2.
 Extending the SONiC's fpmsyncd

 fpmsyncd is extended to process and parse the new Netlink message types: `RTM_NEWSRV6LOCALSID` and `RTM_DELSRV6LOCALSID`.
-When fpmsyncd receives a Netlink message from FPM SONiC, it checks the Netlink message type.
+When fpmsyncd receives a Netlink message from the FPM SONiC module, it checks the Netlink message type.
 If the Netlink message is a `RTM_NEWSRV6LOCALSID` message or a `RTM_DELSRV6LOCALSID` message, it is passed to the `onSrv6LocalSidMsg()` callback.
-This callback extracts all the SRv6 SID attributes from the Netlink message and write a SID entry to the SRV6_MY_SID_TABLE of APPL DB.
+This callback extracts all the SRv6 SID attributes from the Netlink message and write a SID entry to the `SRV6_MY_SID_TABLE` of `APPL DB`.